-During his two decades in wealth management, either as an industry commentator or financial adviser, Vonnegut spent ten years with the Private Wealth Management division of Morgan Stanley in New York City.
+During his two decades in wealth management, either as an industry commentator or financial adviser, Vonnegut spent ten years with the Private Wealth Management division of Morgan Stanley in New York City, where he developed an international practice with over $1 billion in assets under management.
 In this capacity, he developed expertise in trust-and-estate strategies for families with concentrated equity positions.

 After growing up in Charleston, South Carolina, Vonnegut still self identifies as southern even though he attended Harvard College and Harvard Business School, spent time in the Philippines, Australia, and New York, and now lives in Rhode Island with his wife Mary.
 They have two children and a very vain diva-dog named Lucy, who holds court every night while promenading along the Narragansett Seawall.

 To see what Vonnegut is thinking about today, follow him on Twitter @NorbVonnegut or visit his website, norbvonnegut.com, which points you in all the right directions online.

 The NYT describes NORB VONNEGUT’s novels (The Trust, The Gods of Greenwich, Top Producer) as “a red-hot franchise” and says, “He is three for three in his own improbably sexy genre.”